hectorrami/MyBot/README.md

 # Twitter Bot

-A twitter bot using Twitter's API and Python
+A twitter bot using Twitter's API and Python (Tweepy)

 ## Installation